-- (b) The most recently completed financial period: ESMA considers that this expression refers to the last full financial year (normally 12 months) and not an interim period. - (c) The most recent interim period for which relevant unadjusted information has been or will be published or is being published in the same document: ESMA considers that the reference made to the relevant unadjusted information in this letter c) refers to the statutory interim financial information that will normally be half-yearly financial information (it could also refer to quarterly financial information as long as it has been prepared with the same level of quality and comfort as the half yearly information).
-This interim information will normally be the one that has already been published by the issuer (for example to comply with the requirements under the Transparency Directive) or is being published in the prospectus where the pro forma information is being provided. - 51.
-Pro forma financial information: illustrative examples of the application of the requirements on pro forma (special reference to item 5 of Annex II letters (a) to (c)-)
+- (a) the current financial period; - (b) the most recently completed financial period; and/or - (c) the most recent interim period for which relevant unadjusted information has been or will be published or is being published in the same document. - Ac) ESMA agreed on the following clarifications: - (a) The current financial period: ESMA considers that this expression refers to a certain period in the current financial year for which interim information different from statutory interim information is prepared (for example, if an issuer who normally publishes half-yearly interim financial information decides to prepare and publish its financial information for the 4 first months of the year). - (b) The most recently completed financial period: ESMA considers that this expression refers to the last full financial year (normally 12 months) and not an interim period. - (c) The most recent interim period for which relevant unadjusted information has been or will be published or is being published in the same document: ESMA considers that the reference made to the relevant unadjusted information in this letter c) refers to the statutory interim financial information that will normally be half-yearly financial information (it could also refer to quarterly financial information as long as it has been prepared with the same level of quality and comfort as the half yearly information).
+This interim information will normally be the one that has already been published by the issuer (for example to comply with the requirements under the Transparency Directive) or is being published in the prospectus where the pro forma information is being provided.

+51. Pro forma financial information: illustrative examples of the application of the requirements on pro forma (special reference to item 5 of Annex II - letters (a) to (c)-) (REVISED)